 Both rustic and refined, Pâté de Campagne, or country pâté, could be called the cornerstone of charcuterie.
 Every chef worth their salt has his or hers own take on this French classic.
 We compare two cooking methods: the traditional bain-marie and modern sous vide.

 The following represents a collaboration between Our Daily Brine and New York-based chef, Evan Brady.
-Evan, currently working on a new online butcher and charcutiers pantry venture, and I met through the Sausage Debauchery group on Facebook (an excellent group, if you’re interested in making salumi).
+Evan, owner of Craft Butchers’ Pantry, and I met through the Sausage Debauchery group on Facebook (an excellent group, if you’re interested in making salumi).
 Evan and I share an obvious love for all things charcuterie and salumi, but found our common interests delve much deeper into the scientific approach and understanding of gastronomy.
-This recipe for pâté de Campagne was developed by Evan Brady.
+This recipe for pâté de Campagne was developed by Evan.

 It’s a Farce